Quansight/Quansight-website/apps/labs/posts/array-api-scikit-learn-2026.md

-The `quantile` function illustrates this decision-making process. `quantile` is not included in the standard as it is not widely used (outside of scikit-learn) and while it is implemented in most array libraries, the quantile methods supported and API vary.
+The `quantile` function illustrates this decision-making process. `quantile` is not included in the standard as it is not widely used (outside of scikit-learn) and while it is implemented in most array libraries, the set of quantile methods supported and their APIs vary.
 Currently, scikit-learn maintains its own array API compatible version that supports both weights and NaNs, but due to the maintenance burden we decided to investigate alternatives.
-SciPy has an array API compatible implementation but it did not support weights.
-We thus investigated adding `quantile` to `array-api-extra`, however during this effort SciPy decided to add weight support.
-Thus we ultimately decided to transition to the SciPy implementation once our minimum SciPy version allows.
+SciPy has an array API compatible implementation, but it did not support weights.
+We thus investigated adding `quantile` to `array-api-extra`; however, during this effort, SciPy decided to add weight support.
+Thus, we ultimately decided to transition to the SciPy implementation once our minimum SciPy version allows.

 ### Compiled code